 Creating and Encoding Card-based Credentials

-Learn how to create a card-based credential and then encode this credential on a plastic card.
+Learn how to create a card-based credential and then encode this credential onto a plastic card.

-Some access control systems require encoding a plastic card credential with the data necessary to enable access.
-This process involves creating a credential with the required access permissions and then using a card encoder to write the credential to the card.
+Some access control systems require encoding a plastic card with the data necessary to enable access.
+This process involves creating a credential with the required access permissions and then using a card encoder to write the credential onto the card.

 This process consists of the following basic steps:

-1. Set up an and create a with the access_method set to card.
-See the for your ACS provider to learn specific requirements, such as configuring entrances and access schedules.
-See .
+.
+See the system integration guide for your access system provider to learn specific requirements, such as configuring entrances and access schedules.
+See Set Up an Access System User and Card Credential.Use the

 Once you have written a credential to a card, you cannot reuse the credential for another card.
 That is, you must create a separate credential for each card.
 However, you can reuse a card by re-encoding the card with a new credential.

-1. Set Up an ACS User and Card Credential
+1. Set Up an Access System User and Card Credential

 Code: